Mourning the Death of a Spouse

 Here are some things to remember:

-For more information on health and aging, including nutrition, exercise, and sleep, contact:
+For more information on health and aging:

-Visit NIHSeniorHealth (www.nihseniorhealth.gov), a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health information for older adults.
+Visit www.nihseniorhealth.gov, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
+This website has health and wellness information for older adults, including information about caregiver support.
 Special features make it simple to use.
-For example, you can click on a button to have the text read out loud or to make the type larger.
+For example, you can click on a button to make the type larger.